stephaneVercouillieBMID/slate/source/workingVersion.html.md

 ### 2.1.1.
 About Certificates

 The purpose of using our certificate is to retrieve your JWKSet.
 Therefore BMID needs the root, the intermediate CA and the final public certifiate of yours.

+<aside class="warning"> On the HTTPS protocol level, connections must be secured using trusted Root CA.</aside>

 There is no need for your client certificate.
 Currently the certificate is also used to protect the JWKSet and it is not directly linked to the SSL certificate.

 <aside class="notice">BMID must be notified on time if the certificate is changed.</aside>